Conditions of Sale

 14. Bids are accepted on the understanding that a 20% buying premium will be added to the purchase price and the Auctioneers are NOT responsible for any bids submitted which may inadvertently include this 20% buying premium.
 The buying premium is subject to VAT at the current rate.
-Live on-line bidding by the-saleroom.com will incur an additonal 3% +VAT and bidding via the-saleroom.com will incur an additional 4.95% +VAT.
+Live on-line bidding by the-saleroom.com and invaluable will incur an additonal 3% +VAT and bidding via the-saleroom.com will incur an additional 4.95% +VAT.

 15. Wallis & Wallis reserve the right, if necessary, to delay payment to the Vendors, pending receipt of moneys to complete overseas and home transactions.